wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 - **Client Requests** and **Production/Ship** times were rated as the **most important attributes**
 - **Having specified fixtures on prior projects** and **Product Company's Mission** are were rated as less important overall

-I made a diverging stacked bar chart in Excel to vizualize the attributes from most to least important
+I then made a diverging stacked bar chart  in Excel to better vizualize the attributes from most to least important
 ![Plot of Attributes](https://github.com/wendymonl/Consulting-Project-Decorative-Lighting-Industry/blob/981e78f010d44881a8a645825c20e881a5ca44c2/Plot%20of%20Ranking%20Counts%20with%20legend%202.jpg)

-  With this vizualization it is much easier for the audience to notice the most important and least important attributes that designers consider when selecting a lighting feature.
+With this diverging stacked bar vizualization, it is much easier for the audience to notice the most important and least important attributes that customers consider when selecting a lighting feature.

-### Which Assets are used in the various Design Stages?
+#### Which Assets are used in the various Design Stages?
 ![Assets Used through the process](https://github.com/wendymonl/Consulting-Project-Decorative-Lighting-Industry/blob/0db3535033bdff51ff327e768fd9fcb4d36c144f/Assets%20used%20through%20different%20phases.png)

 - The most used assets throughout the whole process are the specification sheet and budget pricing